jenkinsci/plugin-compat-tester/README.md

 Full list of options for JDK11 can be found [here](./Makefile).

+#### Running PCT with custom Java versions in Docker

-When using the docker image, it is possible to use `JDK_VERSION` variable to select the version to use.
+When using the docker image, it is possible to use `JDK_VERSION` variable to select the version to use to.
 The version needs to be bundled in the docker image.
 By specifying `11`, the modules and jaxb libraries are also added to the command line.

+`USE_TEST_JDK_HOME_EXEC` can be used to use the Java executable from `TEST_JDK_HOME` for the PCT run.
+Such mode requires recent versions of [plugin POM](https://github.com/jenkinsci/plugin-pom) to be defined in the plugin (JDK11 build support, version 3.32 or above is recommended).

 ### Running PCT with different version of dependencies